 Cooperate with your insurance adjuster

 After you have filed a claim, your insurance provider will send an adjuster to look into the claim.
-The adjuster will usually contact you within one to three days of the claim being filed.
+The adjuster will usually contact you within one to three days of filing the claim.

 Your adjuster will schedule a date for an inspection to determine the extent of the damage to your vehicle.
 They will also handle any personal injury claims as well as look over police reports and speak with witnesses.

-Depending on your insurer, you might need to obtain a cost estimate for your vehicle’s repairs.
-The which repair shop will share the estimate with your insurer.
+Depending on your insurer, you might need a cost estimate for your vehicle’s repairs.
+The repair shop will share the estimate with your insurer.
 The information from your adjuster and the repair business is then used by your insurer to make an assessment.

-Examine the coverage’s and deductibles in your policy
+Examine the coverage and deductibles in your policy

 To find the best car insurance quotes in your state, use our car insurance tool by tapping the banner below.